Bribery, Waging, and Collusion

 Examples:

-• A player offers another player a portion of a potential prize in exchange for conceding a match.
+A player offers another player a portion of a potential prize in exchange for conceding a match.
+This is bribery.

-• A player offers another player a card or other game piece in exchange for conceding a game.
+A player offers another player a card or any other material object in exchange for conceding a game.
+This is bribery.

-• A player asks their opponent to concede in exchange for a prize split.
+A player asks their opponent to concede in exchange for a prize split.
+This is bribery.

-• Two spectators bet $10 on the outcome of a match.
+Two spectators bet $10 on the outcome of a match.
+This is betting.

 Last updated